Logging

 Note

-There are two options for collecting logs: via Smart Web Security and via an L7 Application Load Balancer the security profile is connected to.
+- Logging via the Application Load Balancer instance the security profile is connected to.

-This section provides information on logging via Smart Web Security.
-If you want to learn about collecting logs via an L7 balancer, see Configuring logging via Application Load Balancer.
+This section covers logging via Smart Web Security.
+This method provides more advanced analysis compared to logging via Application Load Balancer.
+For information on request logging via an L7 load balancer, see Configuring logging via Application Load Balancer.

 Smart Web Security delivers logs in JSON format.
 Each log entry contains the following structural blocks: